spotinst/help/src/docs/cost-intelligence/tutorials/workflow-builder/README.md

 # Workflow Builder
 You can create automated workflows in Cost Intelligence Workflow Builder.
 Flows are based on data in the Cost Intelligence dashboards.

+## Prerequisites

+An alert or action based on automatically identified anomalies (must be indicator, dial or bullet).

 Here are some examples of types of flows you can create:
 * Send scheduled emails
 * Generate alerts based on specific conditions